jaredhanson/draft-oauth-cookie-response-mode/spec.md

 This specification defines a response mode for OAuth 2.0 that uses a cookie to issue an access token.
-In this mode, the access token is encoded using an HTTP Set-Cookie header and transmitted via the the HTTP Cookie header to the client.
+In this mode, the access token is encoded using an HTTP Set-Cookie header and transmitted via the the HTTP Cookie header to the client or resource server.

 --- middle